Adaptive-Bias/fse21_paper270/INSTALL.md

 ## Prerequisites

 The following software has to be installed in your local machine (work for any operating system including Windows, Mac, or Linux)
   - Latest verision of the statistical package ***R***.
-If R is not available in your loacl machine, download and follow the provided instructions in https://cran.r-project.org/bin/windows/base/ to install R.
+If R is not available in your loacl machine, download R from https://cran.r-project.org/bin/windows/base/ and follow the provided instructions in [this link](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) based on your operating system to install R.
   - The individual edition of ***Anaconda Navigator***.
 The installation package and intructions can be found at https://docs.anaconda.com/anaconda/navigator/

 ## Clone and Launch JupyterLab